Frequently Asked Questions

 What will be expected of me as a foster parent?

-HopeTree Foster Care expects all foster parents to provide a safe, loving, nurturing environment for a child placed in your home.
-You must be able to provide structure, guidance, and supervision, and participate in all aspects of the child’s care by attending service plan reviews, treatment team meetings, court hearings, and other meetings facilitated by DSS or other involved parties.
-You must work with the child’s biological family when required and transport foster children to visitations with their families.
-You must advocate for the child placed in your care, attend on-going training and foster parent support groups, and abide by HopeTree Foster Care’s policies and procedures as outlined by HopeTree Family Services and the Virginia Department of Social Services.
-You are expected to communicate appropriately and cooperate with all providers working with the children placed in your home.
+HopeTree Foster Care expects all foster parents to provide a safe, loving, nurturing environment for a youth placed in your home.
+You must be able to provide structure, guidance, and supervision, and participate in all aspects of the youth’s care by attending service plan reviews, treatment team meetings, court hearings, and other meetings facilitated by DSS or other involved parties.
+You must work with the youth’s biological family when required and transport youth in foster care to visitations with their families.
+You must advocate for the youth placed in your care, attend on-going training and foster parent support groups, and abide by HopeTree Foster Care’s policies and procedures as outlined by HopeTree Family Services and the Virginia Department of Social Services.
+You are expected to communicate appropriately and cooperate with all providers working with the youth placed in your home.

 How do i know if foster parenting is the right choice for me?